 More than half of all children in foster care have learning disabilities or developmental delays.
-This, combined with frequent moves and school changes, results in a 50% school drop-out rate.
+This, combined with frequent moves and school changes, results in formidable barriers to these students learning and staying in school.
 The Alliance levels the playing field for these children by advocating for them to receive assessments, education services, and therapies tailored to meet their special needs.
 Evidence shows that reaching children at a young age will improve their healthy development and reduce the need for special education and mental health services later.
 In response, the Alliance created the Saltz Family Early Intervention Center which increases access to treatments and services for hundreds of children ages 0 - 5 every year.
 The Alliance also works to keep youth succeeding in school and on track for high school graduation, by training educators who work with students recovering from trauma, and by ensuring they are receiving appropriate credits, tutoring, transportation, and other services to support their education, even when they must change schools.